kopalkhare2/daily-coding-challenge/Day 49/readme.md

-Here’s how your GitHub-style project folder with the README.md would look:

-leetcode-solutions/
-├── single-number/
-│   └── Solution.cpp      # (your accepted code)
-├── count-primes/
-│   └── Solution.cpp      # (your accepted code)
-└── README.md             # (combined description, logic & approach)

-⸻

-📄 README.md

 # 🧠 LeetCode Practice Solutions

 This repository contains clean and optimized solutions to selected LeetCode problems, including the approach and logic behind each solution.